akhmarov/f5_otp/docs/INSTALL.md

 * bigipaddsadminuser
 * COMPLEX_ADDS_PASSWORD_STRING

 You can safely choose another directory services, like Apache Directory Server, OpenLDAP or other software.
 In the core this solution uses NPM package *ldapjs* which is compatible with any directory service with LDAP enabled access.
-You also need to know that users in you directory services catalog must have valid email addresses stored in one of the attributes because these addresses are used to deliver messages about OTP token operations.
+Users in you directory services catalog must have valid email addresses stored in one of the attributes because these addresses are used to deliver messages about OTP token operations.

 ## Create BIG-IP iRules